laanwj/bitcoin/README.md

 It could be increased on demand by handling [MDB_MAP_FULL](http://symas.com/mdb/doc/group__errors.html#ga0a83370402a060c9175100d4bbfb9f25) errors and increasing with [mdb_env_set_mapsize](http://symas.com/mdb/doc/group__mdb.html#gaa2506ec8dab3d969b0e609cd82e619e5).
-However this is tricky: changing the map size is only possible when there are no transactions (either read or write) in progress.
+However this is tricky: changing the map size is only possible when there are no transactions (either read or write) in progress, and the error will happen during a batch write.

-This means that write batches need to be restartable, or that batches must give an estimate of their increase of the database.
+This means that either

+- write batches need to be restartable, or that
+- batches must give an estimate of their increase of the database

 The latter could be risky if underestimation happens.

 ### crashes